The First Sunday in Advent

 Reader: The Word of the Lord.
 People: Thanks be to God.

-Gospeller: The Holy Gospel of our Lord Jesus Christ according to John.
+Gospeller: The Holy Gospel of our Lord Jesus Christ according to Matthew.

 People: Glory to you, Lord Christ.